Carbon NewsLithium's Dynamic Future: Accelerating Demand and Construction Surge in US and Canada

 “The demand will be there, whatever happens, because we need to electrify our cars.
 Lithium and critical minerals are, in the 21st century, what coal was in the 19th century and what oil was in the 20th century.”

-The demand for lithium-powered EV batteries would grow annually at over 22% rate, with the EV transport segment getting 93% of the market share in 2030.
+The demand for lithium-powered EV batteries would grow annually at over a 22% rate, with the EV transport segment getting 93% of the market share in 2030.

 Amid the fallout from the pandemic and geopolitical tensions, companies are revisiting undeveloped lithium assets, accelerating projects, and exploring new opportunities.
 National government policies promoting energy transition and regional battery supply chains helped propel this development.